Brandenburg Concertos: Concerto No. 6 in B♭ major, BWV 1051

-The absence of violins is unusual, but it is also found in a cantata written at Wiemar Gleichwie der Regen und Schnee vom Himmel fällt, BWV 18.
+The absence of violins is unusual, but it is also found in a cantata written at Weimar Gleichwie der Regen und Schnee vom Himmel fällt, BWV 18.

 Viola da braccio means the normal viola, and is used here to distinguish it from the viola da gamba.
 The viola da gamba was already an old-fashioned instrument when Bach compiled the Brandenburg Concertos in 1721: one reason for using it may have been the interest which his employer, Prince Leopold, had in the instrument.
 Nikolaus Harnoncourt speculated that Prince Leopold wished to play with his orchestra and that Bach's provision of such music was somehow related to the fact that he was looking for jobs elsewhere.
 By upsetting the balance of the musical roles, he would be released from his servitude as Kapellmeister.

 The two violas start the first movement with a vigorous subject in close canon, and as the movement progresses, the other instruments are gradually drawn into the seemingly uninterrupted steady flow of melodic invention which shows the composer's mastery of polyphony.
 The two violas da gamba are silent in the second movement, leaving the texture of a trio sonata for two violas and continuo, although the cello has a decorated version of the continuo bass line.
 In the last movement, the spirit of the gigue underlies everything, as it did in the finale of the fifth concerto.

 The beginning of the third movement is used in the background for American Public Media's ident.